qiangliu-sd/longScreenshot/README.md

 - Windows OS
 - Chrome or Edge is installed

 No installation needed!
-Enjoy it for free.\
+Download and Enjoy it for free.\
 [Contact me](https://www.linkedin.com/in/qiangliu427/) _if you have questions._